hph/drake/README.md

     3X0E>[#ksNO[%4Jg
     Of%W32q)5O,<n~2V

-Or if you want a 20-character long password:
+Or if you want a 20-character long password (the `-i` flag is unnecessary):

-    $ drake -l 20
+    $ drake -il
-    ".@|,1/MWCbRozd[%T7g
+    Enter the length of the password(s): 20 ".@|,1/MWCbRozd[%T7g

 Or combining these two options: